You’ve just shocked your pool but the water remains green. What causes this and what can you do to restore its bright blue color?

-Why Is My Pool Water Green?
+Why Is My Pool Still Green After Shocking It?

 Pool Service Gilbert is a family-owned and operated business that has been serving the valley since 2004.
 We offer reliable and affordable pool services, including repairs, equipment installations and more!
 Our service area includes Ahwatukee, Chandler, Gilbert, Mesa, Phoenix and Tempe, Arizona.
-Contact us right here for your upcoming pool service needs!
+Contact us right here for your upcoming pool service needs.

 More Articles About Pool Care